 However, with the upgraded recipe – Adding the sweet potato, in my humble opinion, made this dessert better than the original.
 It may be just my personal belief, but I was super happy with the results and my family’s reaction.
 Having a sweet potato ball with chilled coconut milk on a hot summer day was a pretty good dessert.

 I hope you try it.
-Do share your thoughts and comments down below or on my Facebook page.
+Do share your thoughts and comments down below.
 I love to hear from all of you!!